Germany ~ Cologne for the weekend

 Getting there by FAST TRAIN ~

 We decided to take the fast train to Cologne and it was a lot of fun.
-If you think of this taking the train here are a few tips.
+In Germany while taking the train, you need to know before you go.
 It was only €120 round trip from Stuttgart to Cologne for the weekend.
 I think that is a GREAT deal!

 - Make seat reservations in both directions